Office Ergonomics - Space Requirements for Office Work

 There is no one clear-cut answer to what seems like a simple question because the answer has to deal with many aspects.
 Major aspects include:

 Nature of work.
 If most of the work day is spent on field assignments, meetings, site visits and consultations, a smaller office space may be satisfactory.
 However, for office workers who perform their job at their workstation most of the time, a small space may create discomfort due to feelings of confinement.
 Some job functions that, for example, include frequent meetings in their office space or require the use of multiple sources of material for consultation, research, writing, etc. or require multiple pieces of equipment (e.g., multiple computer monitors) may be assigned more work space.

 Cultural aspects influence our perception of sufficient space.
 For North Americans including Canadians, as well as northern Europeans "adequate" personal space is an important factor.
-For people from other cultures often associated with dense population, much less space could be considered "adequate", or in other words, enough.
-This can be a significant issue in a multi-cultural society such as Canada.
+For people from other cultures often associated with dense population, much less space could be considered "adequate".
+These differences can be a significant issue in a multi-cultural society such as Canada.

 A corporate climate.
 Our perception of a designated personal space is a matter of comparison.
 Employees generally accept the fact that those at higher levels in management positions may have larger offices.
 However, regardless of how large an individual's space actually is – if it is not as big as what our peers have – then, it is too small.